List of Coronation Street characters introduced in 1987: Don Brennan

 In 1994, Don and Ivy finally split up when Ivy left the street for a Catholic retreat, and she died in August 1995.
 Don and Gail, alongside Gail's new husband Martin Platt (Sean Wilson), were among those in attendance at the funeral.
 Don learned that Ivy left him nothing in his will and had instead given their house to her grandson Nick (Warren Jackson).
 Shocked by this discovery, Don argued with Gail and Martin about Nick's inheritance for a few months until things settled down; Don remained on good terms with Martin and Gail, having previously given them his blessing to marry against Ivy's consent before urging Martin to adopt both Nick and his sister Sarah-Louise (Lynsay & Leah King) as his surrogate children.

-Over the course of these events, Don developed a gambling problem and ended up owing a lot of money to people such as factory owner Mike Baldwin (Johnny Briggs).
-Don lost his taxi firm to Mike in a poker game in December 1988, but seemed to have found new happiness with newly-arrived receptionist Josie Clarke (Ellie Haddington), though he was unhappy when she got a job at Mike's factory.
+Over the course of these events, Don developed a gambling problem and ended up owing a lot of money to people.
+One such person was his sworn nemesis Mike Baldwin (Johnny Briggs), a local factory owner whom Don disliked as the years went on.
+Their conflict began when Don lost his taxi firm to Mike in a poker game and later confronted him for threatening Ivy's job at his factory at another point.
+Following Ivy's death Don seemed to have found new happiness with newly-arrived receptionist Josie Clarke (Ellie Haddington) and they formed a relationship, though he was unhappy when she got a job at Mike's factory.
 Don and Josie planned to make a fortune by purchasing Mike's garage from him, only to discover that he had tricked them into buying it for an inflated price.
-Although Josie quit her job at Mike's factory and tried to comfort Don in the hopes of fixing their money problem, Don blamed her for their situation and Josie left him.
+Although Josie quit her job at Mike's factory and tried to comfort Don in the hopes of fixing their money problem, Don impulsively blamed her for their financial situation and Josie left him.

 Left on his own again, Don tried several things to save his garage from going bankrupt.
 He visited the bank to request a £10,000 loan, but was rejected because he already owed £6,000.
-He attempted to get Kevin and his colleague Tony Horrocks (Lee Warburton) to go into partnership with him, but they refused because of to Don's poor decision-making.
+He attempted to get Kevin and his colleague Tony Horrocks (Lee Warburton) to go into partnership with him, but they refused because of Don's poor decision-making.
 As a last resort, he planned to embezzle Nick's inheritance by tricking him into investing his money in the garage; however, Martin discovered this and put a stop to it before telling Don to stay away from the family.
 Consequently, Don is unable to save his business and is made redundant.
-After drinking in the pub, he confronted Mike, accusing him of cheating him out of the garage.
-Mike goaded him and Don reacted by attempting to punch Mike, only to be humiliated when Mike dodged it and then punched Don back in self-defence before Jack ordered Don to leave the pub.
+He later drank his sorrows in the pub and confronted Mike for cheating him out of the garage.
+Mike goaded him and Don reacted by attempting to punch Mike, only to be left humiliated when Mike dodged it and then punched Don back in self-defence before Jack ordered Don to leave the pub.